According to the American Cancer Society, prostate cancer is the most common type of cancer found in American men, other than skin cancer.

 - CyberKnife radiosurgery: Philadelphia CyberKnife in Havertown is a department of Delaware County Memorial Hospital, and Crozer-Keystone radiation oncologists are the leading providers at the center.

 - Intensity Modulated Radiation Therapy (IMRT): Crozer-Keystone radiation oncologists have treated hundreds of patients with this highly specialized and focused external beam therapy offered at both Crozer-Chester Medical Center and Delaware County Memorial Hospital.

-- Surgery: For qualified candidates, prostatectomies can be performed using da Vinci Robotic Surgery.
+- Surgery: Our surgical oncologists share a commitment to provide the highest quality of care and are experienced in the latest and least invasive surgical techniques for treating cancer.
+For qualified candidates, prostatectomies can be performed using da Vinci Robotic Surgery.

-- Chemotherapy: Chemotherapy is sometimes used if prostate cancer has spread outside of the prostate gland when hormone therapy isn't working.
+- Chemotherapy: Chemotherapy is the use of drugs to kill cancer cells.
+Chemotherapy is sometimes used if prostate cancer has spread outside of the prostate gland when hormone therapy isn't working.

 Crozer-Keystone cancer patients can expect treatment for both body and mind.
 We treat your medical condition, but we also understand your needs for emotional balance, physical comfort and quality of life.
 We offer a range of programs to help you through your recovery process.